Is salmon oil recommended for cats? Yes, but it all depends on the context!

 Because of their anti-inflammatory properties, omega-3s have been shown to have a beneficial role in the treatment of certain cancers in humans.

-In dogs, DHA supplementation was shown to improve the condition of aging dogs in a clinical trial, particularly their behavior.
+In dogs, DHA supplementation has been shown to improve the condition of aging dogs in a clinical trial, notably in terms of their behavior.

-Generally, data for cats remain less precise than for dogs, especially regarding the doses to be used.
+In general, the data in cats remain less precise than in dogs, particularly concerning the doses to use.

-This is why I recommend that you contact your veterinarian for more information.
-Serious adverse effects can occur from misuse, including bleeding.
+This is why I recommend contacting your veterinarian for more information.
+Serious adverse effects can occur in cases of misuse, including bleeding.

 In what form should you give salmon oil to your cat?

-There are many formats of salmon oil for animals.
+There are many forms of salmon oil for animals.
 Supplements are available as liquids or capsules; the choice is based on several criteria.

-Dosage, weight, and your cat’s health are factors in the veterinarian’s assessment.
+Dosage, your cat’s weight, and health status are taken into account in the veterinarian’s assessment.

 Some foods are also enriched with salmon oil.
 Finally, treats are also available.

-I recommend paying attention to the proper storage of your product.
-Salmon oil oxidizes easily.
+I recommend that you pay attention to the proper storage of your product.
+Indeed, salmon oil oxidizes easily.

 In any case, veterinary advice remains essential because there are also possible interactions with certain medications.